 Limits of lengthy onboard ground delays

-- For international flights departing from or arriving at a U.S. airport, American Airlines, US Airways, Envoy, PSA and Piedmont will not permit an aircraft to remain on the tarmac at a U.S. airport for more than four hours.** Prior to reaching four hours, US Airways will return the aircraft to the gate, or another suitable disembarkation point, where passengers will be allowed to deplane.
+- For international flights departing from or arriving at a U.S. airport, American Airlines, US Airways, Envoy, PSA and Piedmont will not permit an aircraft to remain on the tarmac at a U.S. airport for more than four hours.

 Passenger services during a lengthy onboard ground delay

 For all flights experiencing a lengthy ground delay at a U.S. airport, American Airlines, US Airways, Envoy, PSA and Piedmont will:

-- Ensure passengers on the delayed flight will receive notifications regarding the status of the delay every thirty minutes while the aircraft is delayed, including the reasons for the tarmac delay, if known
+- Ensure passengers on the delayed flight will receive notifications regarding the status of the delay every 30 minutes while the aircraft is delayed, including the reasons for the tarmac delay, if known.

-- Ensure passengers on the delayed flight will be notified beginning thirty minutes after scheduled departure time (including any revised departure time passengers were notified of before boarding), and every thirty (30) minutes thereafter that they have the opportunity to deplane from an aircraft at the gate or another disembarkation area with the door open, if the opportunity to deplane actually exists
+- Notify passengers on a delayed flight beginning 30 minutes after the scheduled departure time (including any revised departure time that passengers were notified about before boarding) and every 30 minutes thereafter that they have the opportunity to deplane from an aircraft that is at the gate or another disembarkation area with the door open, if the opportunity to deplane actually exists.